hdsoftware-uk/edustrate/startbootstrap-sb-admin-2-gh-pages/README.md

 # Edustrate (web application)

 Edustrate's web app is built on the Start Bootstrap template SB Admin 2.
-It is patr of a suite of educational tools which will helkp enhance education.
-The origram is not fully functioning, nor is it integrated with JQuery or SQL, but we are working on it, and that will be released in Alpha 1.2.0, due soon.
+It is part of a suite of educational tools which will help enhance education.
+The program is not fully functioning, nor is it integrated with JQuery or SQL, but we are working on it, and that will be released in Alpha 1.2.0, due soon.

 ## About (Program)
 Edustrate is an educational program which allows teachers to register attendance, homework tasks, pupil rewards and other features in beta versions.